nvh95/jest-preview/website/docs/getting-started/installation.md

 ### 4. (Optional) Configure global CSS

 Sometimes, there are some CSS files imported outside your current test components (e.g: CSS imported in `src/index.js`, `src/main.tsx`).
-In this case, you can manually add those CSS files to jest setup file.
+In this case, you can manually add those CSS files to Jest setup file.

 ```js
 // jest.config.js